iao/unreal-collaboration/README.md

 #### Virtual Reality
 When testing in VR, ensure that `Use Single Process` is off initially.
 After launching, you can turn `Use Single Process` back on - however there will be no VR display.
 To get it displayed, start play again.
 Starting with `Use Single Process` on crashes one of the rendering threads (`SharedPointer.h:851` will fail its assertion) and gives you no information of what happened (apart from `DepthSwapChain` was `NULL`).
 You can also try another round-about method, but this doesn't always work: launch the game with `Use Single Process` on, allow the main process to crash, and *without changing code* relaunch and close the new server that is created.
+Additionally, one should use a custom VR Gamemode instead of using the switching gamemode as this gamemode only launches on the client that *doesn't* have VR control.
+Please run VR in a networked setup for full support.